Qasem Soleimani: Funeral and burial

+Ali Khamenei leading Salat al-Janazah, the Islamic funeral prayer.
+Others pictured include Hassan Rouhani, Ebrahim Raisi, Ali Larijani, Hossein Salami, Esmail Qaani and Ismail Haniyeh.

 Soleimani's grave.
 He had asked for a simple gravestone "similar to [his] shahid comrades" and without any honorific title inscribed along his name.

 On 4 January, a funeral procession for Soleimani was held in Baghdad with thousands of mourners in attendance, waving Iraqi and militia flags and chanting "death to America, death to Israel".
 The procession started at the Al-Kadhimiya Mosque in Baghdad.
 Iraq's prime minister, Adil Abdul-Mahdi, and leaders of Iran-backed militias attended the funeral procession.
 Soleimani's remains were taken to the holy Shia cities of Karbala and Najaf.
 On 5 January, the remains of the bodies arrived in Ahvaz, and then Mashhad.
 Tens of thousands of mourners in black clothes attended the funeral procession with green, white, and red flags.
 Muqtada al-Sadr paid a visit to Soleimani's house to express his condolence to his family.

 On 6 January, the body of Soleimani and other casualties arrived at the Iranian capital Tehran.
-Huge crowds, reportedly hundreds of thousands or millions, packed the streets.
+Huge crowds, with the Times of Israel estimating "more than 10 million" (the largest funeral procession since Ayatollah Khomeini's), packed the streets.
 Supreme Leader Ali Khamenei, who had a close relationship with Soleimani, led the traditional Islamic prayer for the dead, weeping at one point in front of the flag-draped coffins.
 Zeinab Soleimani, a daughter of Soleimani, spoke at the event and warned her father's demise "will bring darker days" for the U.S. and Israel.
 Esmail Qaani, who was named commander of the Quds Force hours after Soleimani's killing, said: "God the Almighty has promised to get his revenge, and God is the main avenger."
 Iranian foreign minister Mohammad Javad Zarif asked if Trump had ever seen "such a sea of humanity".
 He was given a multi-city funeral, and his funeral procession was said to be the second largest after that of Ayatollah Khomeini.

 On 7 January 2020, a stampede took place at the burial procession for Soleimani in Kerman attended by hundreds of thousands of mourners, killing 56 and injuring 212 more.